yarns > Marie Wallin > British Breeds

 Notes from Marie:

-My British Breeds yarn is has been wound into balls that should be knitted conventionally, i.e. from the outside.
+My British Breeds yarn has been wound into balls that should be knitted conventionally, i.e. from the outside.

 This yarn is introduced in Marie’s design collection Wildwood.